Phêrlagne (Fr.), Faeland (Eng.)

 See also: Freedom of religion in Faeland

 The government is legally prohibited from recognizing any religion (except for legacy statutes like those of military chaplains).
 Instead, it merely recognises religious organizations, according to formal legal criteria that do not address religious doctrine.
-Conversely, religious organizations should refrain from intervening in policy-making.
-Tensions occasionally erupt about alleged discrimination against minorities.
+Conversely, religious organizations are prohibited from intervening in policy-making.
+Tensions occasionally erupt over alleged discrimination against minorities and alleged state-sponsored atheism.

-The highest estimates for the number of Vians in Faeland is 62%, representing the last "pagan" population of Europe (in reality a henotheist faith).
+The best estimates for religious affiliation in Fáel show that the number of Vians in Fáel is 62%, representing the largest and last "pagan" population of Europe (in reality Vianism is a henotheistic).
 However, these estimates are based on people with an association with the religion, rather than the number of people truly following the religion (i.e. cultural association, not necessarily spiritual belief).
-Professor Robert Martin suggests that only 30 percent of the entire population profess belief in a deity.
+Professor Martin Robert suggests that only 30 percent of the entire population profess belief in the traditional Abrahamic-style "all-powerful" and wrathful deity.

-By far Roman Catholicism had the largest influence and impact on Faelish beliefs and customs after the departure of the Romans until the advent of Christism.
-Nevertheless, religion in Faeland tends to be syncretic in nature, and this results in a variety of practices, such as parents and children celebrating Vian rituals, attending Mass, couples holding a wedding at a Christian church and funerals being elaborate and ceremonial in Vian nature.
-The Roman Catholic church officially disapproves of the syncretism, but there is little they can do to stop the tradition of tolerance and incorporation, which is a part of Faelish culture.
+By far Roman Catholicism has had the largest Christian influence and impact on Faelish beliefs and customs since the departure of the Romans until the advent of Christism.
+Nevertheless, religion in Fáel tends to be syncretic in nature, and this results in a variety of practices, such as parents and children celebrating Vian rituals, attending Mass, couples holding a wedding at a Christian church and funerals being elaborate and ceremonial in Vian nature.
+The Roman Catholic church officially disapproves of the syncretism, but has been inaffective at stopping the tradition of tolerance and incorporation, which is integral to Faelish culture.

-Approximately 2.4 million Jews live in Faeland, primarily in New Norwich and the surrounding area.
-Less than one percent in Faeland profess other religions and possibly less than one-half of one percent.
+Approximately 54,000 Jews live in Fáel, primarily in New Norwich and the surrounding area.
+Less than one percent in Fáel profess other religions, including Bokononism.

 Main article: Faelish Literature